ywugwu/reading-notes/README.md

 [BERT-ATTACK: Adversarial Attack Against BERT Using BERT](https://arxiv.org/pdf/2004.09984.pdf)

+[Is BERT Really Robust?
+A Strong Baseline for Natural Language Attack on Text Classification and Entailment](https://arxiv.org/pdf/1907.11932.pdf)

 ## Visualization/Explainable AI

 [This Looks Like Those: Illuminating Prototypical Concepts Using Multiple Visualizations](This%20Looks%20Like%20Those%3A%20Illuminating%20Prototypical%20Concepts%20Using%20Multiple%20Visualizations.md)